Wifredo Lam: Havana years

-Upon Lam's return to Havana, he developed a new awareness of Afro-Cuban traditions.
+Upon his return to Havana, Lam developed a new awareness of Afro-Cuban traditions.
 He noticed that the descendants of the slaves were still being oppressed and that the Afro-Cuban culture was degraded and made picturesque for the sake of tourism.
 He believed that Cuba was in danger of losing its African heritage and therefore sought to free them from cultural subjugation.
 In an interview with Max-Pol Fouchet, he said:

 "I wanted with all my heart to paint the drama of my country, but by thoroughly expressing the negro spirit, the beauty of the plastic art of the blacks.
 In this way I could act as a Trojan horse that would spew forth hallucinating figures with the power to surprise, to disturb the dreams of the exploiters."

 Additionally, his time in Cuba marked a rapid evolution of his style.
 Drawing from his study of tropical plants and familiarity with Afro-Cuban culture, his paintings became characterized by the presence of a hybrid figure—part human, part animal, and part vegetal.
 His style was also distinctive because of its fusion of Surrealist and Cubist approaches with imagery and symbols from Santería.
 In 1943, he began his best-known work, The Jungle.
 It reflected his mature style, depicting four figures with mask-like heads, half-emerging from dense tropical vegetation.
 Later that year it was shown in an exhibition at the Pierre Matisse Gallery in New York, where it created controversy.
 The painting depicted the tension between Modernism and the vibrancy and energy of African culture.
 The Jungle was ultimately purchased by the Museum of Modern Art in New York.
 It is often compared to Picasso's Guernica, which is hung in the Museo Reina Sofía in Madrid.

-Another work of Picasso’s that has been compared to The Jungle is Les Demoiselles d’Avignon.
+Another work of Picasso's that has been compared to The Jungle is Les Demoiselles d'Avignon.
 Although these two paintings were created thirty-six years apart and have different cultural contexts, they both depict women in a sexualized context and both contain primitivist and Cubist elements in their designs.

-The combination of African ideas with a European style in Lam’s work, The Jungle led to Lam and his second wife experiencing discrimination from the largely nonwhite Cuban population.
+The combination of African ideas with a European style in Lam's work, The Jungle led to Lam and his second wife experiencing discrimination from the largely nonwhite Cuban population.
 Upon his return to Cuba, Lam moved away from the cosmopolitan art community and experimented more with Cuban avant-garde styles.
 Cuban artists have accused Lam of being an impostor when it comes to his artwork and his identity as a Cuban.
-Caribbean and Atlantic scholar Fransisco J. Hernández Adrían says that Lam felt as if he was rejected by the community of artists in his country for reasons pertaining to his own race.
-Although Lam experienced pushback in his artwork, Adrían argues that Lam’s mixture of artistic elements from multiple cultures served as a bridge between intellectuals in Cuba and liberal intellectuals in other parts of the world.